kyuinHwang/genome-habitat-classification-pipeline/README.md

 Tested on Ubuntu 24.04 (Docker container on macOS) with Python 3.12.7 and standard library only.

-System requirements: No special hardware is required.
-The pipeline runs on a standard laptop environment
+System requirements:
+No special hardware is required for typical use cases (e.g., analyzing genomes from a single genus or species).
+However, when scaling up to large datasets (e.g., all bacterial genomes), increased memory capacity may be necessary.

 Typical install time:
 Cloning the repository takes only a few seconds.
 However, downloading external metadata via downloadDB.sh may take up to several tens of minutes depending on network speed (approximately 8.5 GB in total).